chelseedark/DAIoT-MCC/solar_iot-ATT/README.md

-# Solar_IoT_AG_CC
+# Solar_IoT

-Sistema de telemetría IoT para el monitoreo de la instalación solar fotovoltaica del Centro Tecnológico FUNINTEC.
+Sistema de telemetría IoT para el monitoreo de una instalación solar fotovoltaica.
 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.